Joint Replacement Specialist in Dallas

 Types of Joint Replacement Surgeries

-At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, our board-certified surgeon, Dr. Robert Berry, performs the following joint replacement procedures:
+At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, our board-certified surgeons perform the following joint replacement procedures:

 Also known as knee arthroplasty, total knee replacement is the most common joint replacement procedure performed in the US.
 This surgical procedure replaces the weight-bearing surfaces of the knee joint to help relieve pain and disability.